mwermelinger/kattis-guide/ordered.md

 ## Stacks

-A stack is a last-in-first-out sequence: only the item last added can be accessed and removed.
+A stack is a last-in first-out sequence: only the item last added can be accessed and removed.
 Stacks are useful to process nested items.